-Jackfruit vs Durian is a widespread confusion among people who don’t live in Southeast Asia.
-For any untrained eyes, both Jackfruit and Durian looks the same.
+Jackfruit vs Durian is widespread confusion among people who don’t live in Southeast Asia.
+For any untrained eyes, both Jackfruit and Durian look the same.

 But they are quite different.
 In this post, I cover in detail the main difference between jackfruit vs durian and some of the health benefits of these fruits.

 Regardless, which fruit you like more, after reading this article, you will know more about it.

 What is Jackfruit?

 Jackfruit is a nutrient-rich fruit grown primarily in India, Southeast Asia, the Philippines, Thailand, Malaysia, and Indonesia.
 It’s also found in South America, but not as popular as it’s in Asian countries.

 The jackfruit grows on a large tree and is part of the breadfruit family.
 The main characteristic of Jackfruit is its hard spiked exterior and soft mushy fruit inside.
 It can grow quite big and can produce fruit as much as 40 to 50 kg.